Children’s Counselling in Colchester and Essex

 Before joining Kids' Therapy Works, Ellen worked as a school counsellor supporting adolescents with a wide range of challenges including trauma, bereavement, bullying, and identity.
 She also has experience as a support worker with Autism Anglia, giving her a deep understanding of neurodivergent young people and their families.

 Ellen's warm, empathic approach helps children feel at ease from the very first session.
-She believes that every child deserves to be heard and understood.
+She believes that every child deserves to be heard and understood

 What to expect